HackerFromEarth/Kioptrix-Lab/README.md

 - BurpSuite - Tool used for security assessments/penetration testing of web applications.
 - Metasploit - Penetration testing framework used for identifying and exploiting vulnerabilities in computer systems and networks.
 In this case just identifying.
 - smbclient - Command-line utility to intereact with and access resources on networks that use Server Message Block (SMB).
-- Nessus - Vulnerability scanner that checks computers, networks, and applications for security weaknesses that hackers could exploit.